apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

 1. unpack (if you can read this, you've already done that).

-2. build the binary with maven:
+2. build the binary with [Apache maven](https://maven.apache.org/).
+You need to first install it, and then you can:
    ```
    mvn clean package
    ```